board707/w80x_arduino/README.md

 To detailed development info see the [CHANGES.txt](CHANGES.txt) file.

 ## Library Compatibility List
-The libraries listed below tested to be used with w80x controllers as is:
+The libraries listed below tested to be used with w80x controllers:

 * AdafruitGFX and its companion libraries
+* SD.h and other related libraries - SdFat.h, SdFile.h etc
+* LiquidCrytal screen library

 ## Ported Libraries
 Below are links to w80x-ported versions of some arduino libraries: